bwhiteley/JSONShootout/README.md

 `let name: UIView = try json.value(for: "firstName")`

 This code will fail to compile because `UIView` does not conform to the necessary protocol.
+All of the projects in the Shootout support this compile-time safety except for ObjectMapper and Gloss.
 ##Protocol Extensions vs. Wrappers

 Both Unbox and Mapper work by wrapping a dictionary in another object.
 Marshal differs in that it is implemented as a protocol with a protocol extension.
 Both `NSDictionary` and `Dictionary<String, AnyObject>` conform to the protocol.
 Other types can easily conform to the protocol simply by providing an implementation for `optionalAny(for key: KeyType)`.